Asymptotics of the graph Laplace operator near an isolated singularity: Extending smooth structure at isolated singularities

 \nd Next we state the relevant parts of the two main theorems from \citep{SmithYang1992} for $dim\ge 3$ and for $dim=2$ that deal with extending the smooth structure and Riemannian metric across an isolated singularity.

 \begin{theorem} \textbf{(extending smooth structure and Riemannian metric in dim $\ge 3:$ Theorem 3.1 in \citep{SmithYang1992})}

-\nd For $d\ge 3,$ assume that $(M,g)$ is a smooth $d$-dimensional incomplete Riemannian manifold with a smooth Riemannian metric $g$, and with an isolated singularity at $p.$ Denote by $\widetilde{M}$ its completion as a metric space w.r.t. the metric $d_g$, as described before.
+\nd For $d\ge 3,$ assume that $(M,g)$ is a smooth $d$-dimensional geodesically incomplete Riemannian manifold with a smooth Riemannian metric $g$, and with an isolated singularity at $p.$ Denote by $\widetilde{M}$ its completion as a metric space w.r.t. the metric $d_g$, the metric induced on $M$ by the Riemannian metric $g$.
 Assume furthermore that there exists an $\epsilon >0$ so that:

-\begin{itemize} \item The punctured ball $B(p;\epsilon)\setminus \{p\}$ is simply connected. \item $\int_{0}^{\epsilon}s\kappa(s)ds < \infty.$ (cf: Definition \ref{def:controlled-blow-up of curvature}) \item There is no geodesic loop in $B(p;\epsilon)\setminus \{p\}$ with both endpoints at $p.$ \item The Ricci curvature is $C^{0,\alpha}, 0 < \alpha < 1.$ \end{itemize}
+\begin{itemize} \item The punctured ball $B(p;\epsilon)\setminus \{p\}$ is simply connected. \item $\int_{0}^{\epsilon}s\kappa_{\varepsilon}(s)ds < \infty.$ (cf: Definition \ref{def:controlled-blow-up of curvature}) \item There is no geodesic loop in $B(p;\epsilon)\setminus \{p\}$ with both endpoints at $p.$ \item The Ricci curvature is $C^{0,\alpha}, 0 < \alpha < 1.$ \end{itemize}